 The 5 Best Alternatives to Webflow

-Webflow is not designed for newcomers to the world of website building.
-However, there are plenty of alternatives that specialize in catering to precisely this market segment.
+Webflow was not designed for newcomers to the world of website building.
+However, there are plenty of alternatives that specialize in catering to precisely this target group.
 Below, we've compiled a list of five great alternatives:

 Easier To Use: Wix

-Wix took first place in our ranking since it provides the most well-rounded package for building a website.
-Its editor is both versatile and user-friendly, loaded with features, and the platform's app marketplace is teeming with extensions and add-ons.
-The service also offers a nice blend of marketing options and ecommerce features, making Wix a great choice for those interested in opening up an online store.
+Wix took first place in our ranking since it provides the most well-rounded site-building package.
+Its editor is versatile, user-friendly, and loaded with features, while its app marketplace is teeming with extensions and add-ons.
+The service also offers a nice blend of marketing options and ecommerce features, making it a great choice for anyone interested in opening up an online store.

-Set alongside Webflow, Wix is definitely targeted towards a wider audience.
-The editor's drag and drop capabilities make designing a website far more intuitive, especially for those lacking in experience with coding and/or who work better visually.
+Set alongside Webflow, Wix is definitely targeted toward a wider audience.
+The editor's drag and drop capabilities make designing a website extremely intuitive, especially for those lacking experience with coding and/or who work better visually.

-Thanks to all of the above, Wix doesn't have nearly as steep a learning curve as Webflow.
-Wix's ADI editor offers an even more accessible option, nearly automating the entire process of creating a website.
+Thanks to all of the above, Wix doesn't have as much of a learning curve as Webflow.
+Its ADI editor offers an even more accessible option, practically automating the entire process of creating a website.
 With the ADI editor, you won't have as many customization options as with Webflow.
-This is because Webflow's editor offers users a considerable number of choices in its visual interface and if they can code nearly unlimited ones.
+This is because Webflow's editor offers more choices in its visual interface; supposing that you can code, the sky is the limit.

-However, for less-experienced site builders and anyone who doesn't want to spend time getting familiar with the basics of programming logic, Wix is clearly a better option.
+However, for less-experienced site builders and anyone who doesn't want to spend time learning some coding basics, Wix is clearly a better option.